 The 3 types of traffic:

-If your website generates much of its traffic from paid sources (such as Google AdWords), you may be getting a nice stream of site visitors, potentially many converting visitors too.
+If your website generates much of its traffic from paid sources (such as Google Ads), you may be getting a nice stream of site visitors, potentially many converting visitors too.

 But from a potential buyer’s perspective, they may be wary of taking on a website where most of its traffic is paid, as continuing that can be quite expensive for them to keep up.